nasa/cumulus/docs/ingest_design.md

     * If they make changes in the future we will have to deal with existing projects written against that.
   * Benefits
     * We can support anything AWS supports without
-* Collections Configuration File is very flexible but more complex to setup flows.
+* Collections Configuration File is very flexible but requires more knowledge of AWS step functions etc to configure.
   * Mitigation is that we can map recipes or other simpler configuration files into this one.
   * We gain the flexibility of this while also allows configuration through a simpler file.
 We still have to write an maintain the code to perform the translation.